 Gandhi’s Collected Works

-A free educational resource pack on Gandhi, designed for school teachers (UK KS3&4), is available in the form of an Adobe PDF file by emailing firstname.lastname@example.org and quoting ref.
-TT186.
+A FREE educational resource pack on Gandhi, designed for school teachers (UK KS3&4), is available in the form of an Adobe PDF file.

-Written by Susan Denton-Brown, Chair of The Gandhi Foundation executive committee, and previously Head of Religious Studies at Tanbridge House School in West Sussex, the resource pack includes six modules which focus on the following aspects of Gandhi’s life and work:
+Written by Susan Denton-Brown, previous Chair of The Gandhi Foundation executive committee, and previously Head of Religious Studies at Tanbridge House School in West Sussex, the resource pack includes six modules that focus on the following aspects of Gandhi’s life and work: